Fourmou/pf/content/posts/2019-12-25-food-that-helps-treat-constipation.md

 Below are the best foods that treat constipation thanks to their softening properties.
 And if they are systematically incorporated into the diet, the individual will be able to get rid of constipation forever.

 1- Apples
 It contains high amounts of pectin which have many positive effects on intestinal health.
 In this sense, it is worth noting the importance of apples in reducing diarrhea problems and facilitating the bowel emptying process.

 2- Peach
 One of the most consumed foods is to get rid of constipation problems or avoid them.

 3- Oranges

 4- Other foods
 There are also many healthy and high-fiber foods that help avoid constipation problems.
 Among them: flaxseeds, raisins, berries, dried apricot kiwis.
 Moreover, pasta, bread or biscuits made from whole grains or high-fiber cereals are useful in this regard.

 Source: websites

-&nbsp;